10 Best Child and Baby Bike Seats

 AGE RANGE: 12 months – 33 lbs.

-MOUNTING INFO: Mounts to headset (threaded or threadless), need 0.83″ of free space
+MOUNTING INFO: Mounts to a threaded headset only, need 0.83″ of free space on the stem for the mounting block

-FEATURES: Large vents for keeping toddlers cool, foot straps better than most, variable-height sliding footrests, handlebar to keep toddlers’ hands occupied, 5-point harness
+FEATURES: Large vents for keeping toddlers cool, foot straps better than most, variable-height sliding footrests, handlebar to keep toddlers’ hands occupied, magnetic buckle

-In addition to being one of the best seats on the market, the Thule Yepp Nexxt Mini is also one of the lightest.
-It features the high quality and ease-of-use you’d expect from Thule, with foot straps that are more likely to keep your child’s feet secured in place than most other seats.
+In addition to being one of the best seats on the market, the Thule Yepp Nexxt 2 Mini is also one of the lightest.
+It features the high quality and ease-of-use you’d expect from Thule, with a unique, child-proof magnetic buckle.
 Its large air vents will keep your baby cooler in hot climates.

 Burley Dash